johannessonlab/johannessonlab.github.io/README.md

 Make news posts by adding files in `_posts`.
 The files need to be named according to jekyll blog post format, i.e. with the date first.
 Easiest is to copy a previous post and edit the information.

 After all changes are done in the source code, commit and push changes as per usual.
 Pushed changes are automatically updated by github-pages.

+### Tags
+Tags in news posts, research projects, publications, etc need to be indented by two spaces in the yaml front matter.
+Each tag on a new line, else spaces aren't included in the tag.